fgnass/domino/README.md

 ## Speed over Compliance

-Domino is intended to _build_ pages rather than scraping them.
-Hence compatibility with existing code out in the wild is not a primary goal.
+Domino is intended for _building_ pages rather than scraping them.
+Hence Domino doesn't execute scripts nor does it download external resources.

+Also Domino doesn't implement any properties which have been deprecated in HTML5.

+Domino sticks to the [DOM level 4](http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#interface-attr) working draft, which means that Attributes do not inherit the Node interface.
+Also [Element.attributes](http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#dom-element-attributes) returns a read-only array instead of a NamedNodeMap.

 ## Designed for Node

 As the name might suggest, domino's goal is to provide a <b>DOM in No</b>de.
 The library is organized in CommonJS modules and doesn't require any additional build steps.
-Domino doesn't use any harmony features like proxies or WeakMaps and will also run in older Node versions.
-It's written in pure JavaScript and doesn't require any native extensions.
+Domino currently doesn't use any harmony features like proxies or WeakMaps and will also run in older Node versions.

 ## CSS Selector Support